Canonical definition

 What is key person dependency?

 Key person dependency is the financial-modelling name for owner dependence.
 It is the risk that a specific individual's departure would materially harm the business.
-Valuation discounts of twenty to forty percent are common.
-Lenders impose covenants.
-Insurers impose surcharges.
+Buyers, lenders, and insurers treat that risk seriously because the company may not transfer cleanly without that person.

 In one sentence